projectglove/glove-monorepo/README.md

 # Client CLI

 There is a CLI client for interacting with the Glove service from the command line.
-It is built alonside the Glove service and enclave with the `./build.sh` command (described above).
+It is built alongside the Glove service and enclave with the `./build.sh` command (described above).
 To build it on a local machine:

 ```shell